Invoice/Finance OCR Pipeline

 What tools and methods were used?

-The orchestrator layer: Relay.app for the Adamas application (chosen because the rest of the Adamas stack ran on Notion + Relay automation). n8n or Make for other implementations where the existing stack pointed differently.
+The orchestrator layer: Relay.app for the originating engagement (chosen because the rest of that stack ran on Notion + Relay automation). n8n or Make for other implementations where the existing stack pointed differently.
 The orchestrator choice is a function of the existing stack; the architecture is invariant.

 The OCR layer: standard APIs depending on volume and accuracy requirements.
 Mindee for invoice-specific extraction with structured output.
 Adobe Acrobat for PDFs at low volume.
 AWS Textract for scale.
 The pipeline abstracts the OCR provider so it can swap without restructuring downstream.